CambridgeUniversityPress/FirstCourseNetworkScience/README.md

 --Guido Caldarelli, Professor of Theoretical Physics, Scuola IMT Alti Studi Lucca

-> The book by Menczer, Fortunato, and Davis, A First Course in Network Science, is an amazing tour de force in bringing network science concepts to the layman.
+> The book by Menczer, Fortunato, and Davis, *A First Course in Network Science*, is an amazing tour de force in bringing network science concepts to the layman.
 It is an extraordinary book with which to start thinking about networks that nowadays represent the linchpins of our world.

 --Alex Arenas, Professor of Computer Science and Mathematics, Universidad Rovira i Virgili